MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 1 & 0 & 0\\
 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 1 & 0\end{array}\right)$$

-4. Modify the Q# program with the following code, where `DumpBellPair` operation performs `DumpMachine` function to a Bell pair, which is an entangled paid of qubits.
+4. Modify the Q# program with the following code, where the `DumpBellPair` operation performs a `DumpMachine` function to a Bell pair, which is an entangled pair of qubits.

 ```qsharp
 operation DumpBellPair() : Unit {